laravel-enso/addresses/README.md

 - `open` - boolean, flag for the starting style (open/closed) of the box | default`true` | (optional)
 - `title` - string, the text for the box title | default `null` | (optional)

-Note that the labels are take from the global Store - if needed you may customize them in `config/labels.php`.

 ### Customization

 If you need to customize the form, you may publish it.
 Also, you may mark any form fields as custom